danielk333/physics_discovery_game/README.md

 2. Launch an experiment with `python run.py exp`.
 3. Watch the outcome, get familiar with the environment.
 4. Plot the log with `python run.py log`, look at the forces that affect the probe.
-5. Load the logfile into some analysis program written by the player, create a analytic model of the force, write it in the `def force` function.
+5. Load the logfile into some analysis program written by the player, create an analytic model of the force, write it in the `def force(...):` function in `run.py`.
 6. Run a simulation with the new force model using `python run.py sim`.
-If the trajectory looks like the logfile, you have found the physics!
+If the trajectory looks like the logfile, you have discovered and modeled the physics!
 7. Write a parameter controlled thruster program, run a simulation again using `python run.py sim`, but this time tune the parameters using the TK interface.
 8. Find a thruster program that gets to the goal, put those parameters into the `get_control_params` function.
 9. Launch a new experiment with `python run.py exp` and cross your fingers!
 Hopefully you win!